Turkey and coal

 5.4m tonnes of coking coal and 0.7m tonnes of anthracite were imported in 2015 to use in steel production.
 As well as using coal for heat to make steel some companies; such as Kardemir, İsken and Çolakoğlu; have coal-fired power stations at their steelworks.

 There are also many small coal-fired power stations at sugar factories.

 Only a quarter of Turkey's primary energy needs are met from domestic resources and the country is heavily dependent on imports of oil and gas.
 However hydropower is flexible and can supply over half of the 50GW peak electricity demand.
 Per-capita electricity use in Turkey is around the world average of 3MWh per year.
 Lignite and hard-coal fired power stations between them account for 22% of the installed capacity of the electricity generation system.
 Approximately 30% of the coal used for power generation is imported, from countries such as Russia.
 The Turkish government is attempting to privatise the few remaining state owned coal-fired power stations.

 Turkey's lignite-fired power plants use significant amounts of fresh water.

 For more details, see Alternatives to coal in Turkey.

-Coal generates about one third of Turkey's electricity.
+In 2017 over $1.5 billion was invested in plant to burn imported coal, adding 1,320 megawatts of installed capacity.
+Power from coal doubled over the ten years to 2018 and now the 40 coal-fired plants generate a third of Turkey's electricity, 92TWh in 2016.
 Coal-fired power stations in Turkey which burn hard coal are generally near the coast as almost all hard coal is imported, whereas those burning lignite are near coal fields.